Research-IT-Swiss-TPH/redcap-pdf-injector/index.md

 **Limitation 1: PDF field types**<br>
 Currently the following PDF field types are supported:
 - Textfield: Insert text as one line or also as multiline (option multline for textfield has to be active)
-- Checkbox: Insert a value that is true or false to tick or untick the checkbox.
+- Checkbox: Insert a value that is true or false to tick or untick the checkbox. **Please note: There have been errors reported when using this field type.
+Please test your setup carefully, before using for production.**

 **Limitation 2: REDCap Action Tags**<br>
 Currently the following Action Tags are supported during an injection: